 The website's inference engine solves the following tasks:

-Most of these tasks are solved using a set of heuristic rules, or "rules of thumb", and not simply based on focal length and speed of lenses.
+All these tasks are solved using a set of heuristic rules, or "rules of thumb", and not simply based on focal length and speed of lenses.

-Other useful features of the website include:
+Other useful features include:

 Thus, as you can see, our website has no competitors: on the one hand, there are ordinary databases dedicated to photographic lenses, and on the other hand, there is lens-db.com.

-Our website is an independent non-commercial project: we are not affiliated with any photographic equipment manufacturers or commercial organizations and work out of love for art, not for money.
+The website is an independent non-commercial project: we are not affiliated with any photographic equipment manufacturers or commercial organizations and work out of love for art, not for money.